dgrmunch/sciartlab/content/projects/mutant9514.md

 ![](../images/mutant9514.png)

-**Mutant #9514** was acquired by the **SciArt Lab** in 2021, with implicit ownership over the artwork, intelectual property rights and membership to [Bored Ape Yatch Club](https://boredapeyachtclub.com/).
-Since then, **Mutant #9514** has became an altruist mutant ape wanting to use his brand to support artists, experimental projects and social causes.
+**Mutant #9514** is a NFT (Non Fungible Token) acquired by [**SciArt Lab**](https://www.sciartlab.com/) in 2021, with implicit ownership over the artwork, intelectual property rights and membership to [Bored Ape Yatch Club](https://boredapeyachtclub.com/).
+Since then, **Mutant #9514** has become an important part of our brand, turning into something like a mascot for our organization.

+As a non-human entity who lives in the blockchain, **Mutant #9514** can be a good official face to represent everything we do commercially, but also to personify altruistic actions without a specific human face behind.
+In that regard, **SciArt Lab** decided to use the power of this image for *pro bono* work.
+Specially to support artists, experimental projects and social causes.

-**Mutant #9514** is an example of how one NFT can raise awareness about social issues and improve people's lives.
+**Mutant #9514** is an example of how one NFT can be used for a fascinating variety of purposes.
+For example, for raising awareness about social issues like **Infantile Cerebral Palsy** and improve people's lives.
 To learn more about everything our mutant has accomplished, keep reading.

 <br>